FelixYu120/League_of_Legends_Analysis/README.md

   frameborder="0"
 ></iframe>

 The plot showed that there is a roughly linear relationship between gold difference and xp difference.
 This makes sense because a gold difference and xp difference are both signals that a team is ahead, and usually when a pro team is ahead, they can capitalize on their resources and stay ahead in all resources, which includes gold and xp.
-We can also see that teams with more gold and XP at minute 15 have a lot higher chance of winning.
+I can also see that teams with more gold and XP at minute 15 have a lot higher chance of winning.
 Though it is not guaranteed, it proves that the two predictors are good indicators of a game's results.

 ### Interesting Aggregates
 Here are some interesting aggregates within the data.